djeada/Databases-Notes/notes/10_nosql_databases/04_crud_in_sql_vs_nosql.md

 When working with SQL and MongoDB, adhering to best practices ensures optimal performance, scalability, and maintainability of your database systems.
 Here are some recommended strategies:

-- In **data modeling**, SQL uses normalization to reduce redundancy and maintain data integrity, while MongoDB often embeds related documents to optimize performance for read-heavy applications.
+- In *data modeling*, SQL databases use normalization to eliminate redundancy—breaking data into related tables—thus preserving data integrity.
+In contrast, MongoDB often embeds related documents, which reduces the overhead of joins and boosts performance for read-heavy applications, like real-time dashboards.
-- Schema design should prioritize **query patterns**, ensuring that SQL minimizes expensive joins and MongoDB avoids unnecessary multiple queries.
+- Effective schema design revolves around *query patterns*.
+For SQL databases, this involves minimizing costly joins by strategic table design.
+MongoDB schemas should limit the necessity for multiple queries by thoughtfully embedding or referencing data based on frequent access patterns.
-- Applications requiring strict **relational integrity** and complex transactions benefit from SQL due to its adherence to ACID properties.
+- Applications demanding strict *relational integrity* and complicated transaction management typically favor SQL databases due to their strong adherence to ACID principles.
+Financial systems and e-commerce platforms often benefit from this level of consistency and reliability.
-- For projects requiring flexibility and horizontal **scalability**, MongoDB is often preferred because of its schema-less design and ability to distribute data across servers.
+- Projects that emphasize flexibility and horizontal *scalability*, such as content management systems or IoT platforms, usually prefer MongoDB.
+Its schema-less architecture and smooth data distribution across multiple servers allow effortless scalability as data grows.
-- Adding **indexes** to frequently queried fields improves performance in both SQL and MongoDB, and should be guided by analysis of application query behavior.
+- Creating *indexes* on frequently queried fields significantly enhances performance in both SQL and MongoDB.
+Developers should regularly analyze query logs and execution patterns to identify optimal fields for indexing, making sure efficient query responses.
-- Tools like SQL EXPLAIN plans and MongoDB’s **explain()** method help developers review and optimize query performance by analyzing execution paths.
+- Tools like SQL's EXPLAIN plans and MongoDB's *explain()* method empower developers to scrutinize and fine-tune queries.
+They provide insight into execution paths, pinpointing inefficient operations and guiding necessary optimizations.
-- When designing schemas, **normalization** in SQL ensures data consistency, while MongoDB’s denormalization strategies (e.g., embedding data) are useful for faster reads.
+- While designing schemas, SQL databases use *normalization* techniques to enforce data consistency across multiple tables.
+MongoDB, conversely, uses denormalization strategies—such as embedding frequently accessed data—to accelerate read operations.
-- Managing **relationships** in SQL involves foreign keys and joins, while in MongoDB, developers can embed documents or use references depending on the application’s access patterns.
+- Managing *relationships* in SQL databases involves clearly defined foreign keys and structured joins.
+MongoDB provides flexibility in managing relationships by either embedding documents for rapid access or using references, depending on how the application queries data.
-- Strong **authentication** and role-based access control are essential in both SQL and MongoDB to secure data against unauthorized access.
+- Strong *authentication* mechanisms and comprehensive role-based access control are important in securing data, whether in SQL or MongoDB.
+Carrying out precise permissions prevents unauthorized access and maintains data confidentiality.
-- Protecting sensitive information requires **data encryption** both at rest and during transit to mitigate security risks.
+- Protecting sensitive data demands consistent *data encryption*, both when stored (at rest) and while moving across networks (in transit).
+This practice safeguards information against interception and breaches.
-- Scheduling **regular backups** for databases prevents data loss and ensures the ability to restore information after failures.
+- Setting up schedules for *regular backups* minimizes the risk of data loss.
+Routine backups make sure quick restoration capability following accidental deletions, corruption, or hardware failures.
-- Testing **disaster recovery plans** prepares organizations to handle unexpected database outages and maintain business continuity.
+- Regularly testing *disaster recovery plans* enables organizations to respond effectively to unforeseen database outages, maintaining operational continuity and minimizing downtime.
-- Continuous **performance monitoring** in databases helps identify bottlenecks and optimize operations before issues escalate.
+- Continuous *performance monitoring* allows for early detection of bottlenecks or resource contention within databases.
+Proactive monitoring tools alert administrators to issues before they escalate, making sure smooth operations.
-- Routine **maintenance** tasks, such as rebuilding indexes, archiving old data, and upgrading database versions, improve performance and security.
+- Conducting routine *maintenance* tasks—such as rebuilding fragmented indexes, archiving outdated data, and applying security patches or upgrades—maintains database performance, stability, and security over time.
-- MongoDB’s **sharding** distributes data across servers, enabling better performance for large datasets and high transaction loads.
+- MongoDB’s built-in *sharding* capability distributes data efficiently across multiple servers, optimizing query performance and managing high transaction volumes, ideal for large-scale applications.
-- SQL databases often use **partitioning** to manage large tables effectively and improve the speed of queries on specific data ranges.
+- SQL databases frequently carry out *partitioning* strategies to handle vast datasets effectively.
+Partitioning large tables, such as logs or transaction records, enhances query speed by restricting operations to relevant data subsets.